Finance for a Management Buy-In (MBI)

 A Management Buy-In may appear to be similar to a takeover.
 However, unlike takeovers which may be hostile, and based on the acquisition of public quoted shares, a buy-in tends to be agreed for mutual benefit and is usually appropriate for smaller operations.
 A variation is the Buy-In Management Buyout - known as a ‘BIMBO’ - which combines a management buy-in with a management buyout when a company is bought by a combination of existing managers and individuals from outside the company who will join the new management team.

 The Buy-in will mean major changes for the company involved, and there will inevitably be some challenges and conflicts of interest to overcome.
 Most obviously, the vendor may wish to maximise the price for the concern he or she has built up.
 They may also want to minimise uncertainty for the workforce and for suppliers, while the MBI team will want to keep the cost as low as possible.

 The cost of a complete Management Buy-In will be directly comparable to what it would cost to buy the entire company.
-However, it is rare that a management team will have the funds without external finance to buy a company, meaning it will be needed, and so MBIs are, more often than not, funded using a combination of different sources, much the same as a Management Buyout.
+However, it is rare that either the purchasing company or individual managers will have the capital reserves required to fund the purchase.
+Instead, you'll likely pursue a range of funding options meaning that MBIs are, more often than not, funded using a combination of different sources.

 There are many ways to deal with these costs.
 Once a price has been agreed - it usually requires a combination of debt and equity that is derived from the buyers, financiers and sometimes even the seller, and can be structured in a number of ways, for example, a conventional purchase or even a Leveraged Buyout.